Thomas van Bommel

-Thomas van Bommel (born 11 July 2002) is a Dutch professional footballer who plays as a midfielder for Eerste Divisie club MVV.
+Thomas van Bommel (born 11 July 2002) is a Dutch professional footballer who plays as a midfielder for Belgian club Bocholt VV, on loan from Patro Eisden.

-Club career
+Career

+MVV

 Van Bommel made his professional debut for MVV in the Eerste Divisie on 22 September 2020, coming on as an 88th-minute substitute for Jelle Duin in a 2–0 loss to Den Bosch.
 On 30 October, he replaced Kai Heerings with four minutes to play against Helmond Sport and scored his first professional goal to equalise in a 1–1 away draw.

+Patro Eisden

+On 1 May 2023, it was announced that Van Bommel had signed with Challenger Pro League club Patro Eisden, joining the club as a free agent from 1 July 2023.
+After failing to make an appearance for the club, he was sent on loan to Sporting Hasselt for the remainder of the season.

+In July 2024, Van Bommel was sent on a one-season loan to Bocholt VV.
+He missed the start of the 2024–25 season due to a groin injury.

 Personal life

 Van Bommel's father is Mark van Bommel, while his maternal grandfather is Bert van Marwijk.
-The former played for the Netherlands in the 2010 FIFA World Cup Final, in which the latter was the manager.
+The former played for the Netherlands in the 2010 FIFA World Cup final, in which the latter was the manager.